Cathy Galvin

 READINGS

-Ted Hughes Festival, Mexborough; Poetry Book Fair, London; Heinrich Boll Memorial Festival, Ireland; The Music Room, Waterstones Piccadilly, The Society Club, Tara Arts Theatre (all London); University of Warwick; Nine Leaves Bookshop, Nottingham; Terre Verte Gallery, Falmouth Book Shop and Lost in Words bookshop, (all Cornwall).
+Ted Hughes Festival, Mexborough; Poetry Book Fair, London; Heinrich Boll Memorial Festival, Ireland; The Music Room, Waterstones Piccadilly, The Society Club, Tara Arts Theatre (all London); University of Warwick; Nine Leaves Bookshop, Nottingham; Terre Verte Gallery, Falmouth Book Shop, Charles Causley Poetry Festival; and Lost in Words bookshop, (all Cornwall).
+Plus: the Winchester Poetry Festival; Milton Keynes Literary Festival.